 We covered a few thousand kilometres over 5 days of hard riding.
 My old Harley and I rumbled our way through dry outback highways at speeds my parents would disapprove of.
 On the road I had a lot of time to think.
 I also saw some things that I want to share.
 For the sake of perspective here are some snippets that brought the whole experience together for me.
 Every bit I observe around me helps make some sense of the show that is existence.
 Read with an open mind.

 We rode into a town called White Cliffs.
 It’s an outback opal mining town, wild, dusty and beautiful.
 In the town pub we drank a few cold beers and talked with locals.
 It was a big night for the normally quiet remote pub as they’d hired a mechanical bull and Booked cover band called ‘Led Affected’ that had come all the way from Broken Hill to play old Midnight Oil and CCR songs.
 They played all the hits, just slightly faster than the original version.
-In the crowd of locals getting messy together were white people and aboriginals.
+In the crowd of locals getting messy together were white people and Indigenous folk.
 They mingled, but in some subtle way also kept a defined social distance from each other.
 In the scheme of a long history, the white people are the new arrivals to the land.
 A land with some of the oldest rocks and soil on the planet, a land cared for relatively well by the first custodians.
-To the aboriginal, the white people are the new immigrants, the people seeking a better life from the old world, come here to plunder resources while taking everything, even cultural freedom from the original custodians.
+To the Indigenous, the white people are the new immigrants, the people seeking a better life from the old world, come here to plunder resources while taking everything, even cultural freedom from the original custodians.
 Sadly, who rules the joint?
 Is it the original custodians?
 No, it’s white people.
 Have we treated the land with respect?
-Fuck no. Have we treated the aboriginals with respect?
+Fuck no. Have we treated indigenous people with respect?
 Fuck no. We have a lot of ground still to cover in terms of repair.
 Who are we to dictate who owns a piece of land, who has the rights to it.
 In any case, we all eventually die and we’ll all be forgotten in time.
 Our bones with fade like those of the roadkill we past on desert highways.
 Forgotten in time, returning to the earth that birthed us.
 The earth we should respect for all living things.

 In a town called Griffith we ate truck-stop sandwiches and refreshing cold water on a hot day.
 Road weary and dusty we needed rest and a fuel stop before tackling more of the Kidman Way heading south to Nathalia.
 As I chewed through my bland souless food, I noticed about 6 middle eastern blokes being lead through the streets of town stopping at every few shops as the guiding leader pointed and passed on information to the new arrivals in town.
 All men, most likely in town as labour workers for one of the many irrigated farms.
 As the men walked past they looked us bikers up and down, some with fairly snarly faces, might have been a resting bitch face, maybe they’ve had abuse hurled at them from people that look like us.
 All the same, I let out a welcome smile and wanted to tell them we were riding for people just like them, but I didn’t.
 Thats what ASRC does, it helps settle people into living in our country with guidance.
 Imagine moving to Syria and not speaking the local language, not knowing what the food is like, where to buy groceries, clothes and what the local laws are.
 Put yourself in an ‘out of comfort zone’ experience for a spell and dig deep for empathy for fellow humans.